Marvel Cinematic Universe: Phase Three: Box office performance

-Phase Three is the highest-grossing phase, more than doubling Phase Two's $5.3 billion gross, with six of its eleven films making over $1 billion at the worldwide box office, including Infinity War and Endgame, which each made more than $2 billion.
-As a result, Infinity War became the fourth-highest-grossing film ever and Endgame the highest-grossing film ever, unadjusted for inflation.
-Endgame surpassed Infinity War within eleven days of release and dethroned Avatar (2009) on July 21, 2019, after Avatar held the title for nearly a decade, 2019 was the first year that three MCU films made at least $1 billion each, thanks to Captain Marvel, Endgame, and Spider-Man: Far From Home.
-By doing so, Far From Home became the first Spider-Man film to make $1 billion at the box office.
+Phase Three is the highest-grossing phase, more than doubling Phase Two's $5.3 billion gross.
+Six of the eleven films made over $1 billion at the worldwide box office, including Infinity War and Endgame which each made more than $2 billion.
+Infinity War became the fourth-highest-grossing film and Endgame the highest-grossing film at the time, unadjusted for inflation.
+Endgame dethroned Avatar (2009) on July 21, 2019.
+2019 was the first year that three MCU films made at least $1 billion each: Captain Marvel, Endgame, and Spider-Man: Far From Home.
+Far From Home was the first Spider-Man film to make $1 billion at the box office.